it985/my-stars/README.md

 *   [iperov/DeepFaceLab](https://github.com/iperov/DeepFaceLab) - DeepFaceLab is the leading software for creating d

+*   [charlax/professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious sof

 ## TypeScript

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Auto